orcfax/docs/docs/FAQ/faq-1.md

 oracle pool to arrive at a consensus about the *uniformity* of that data and not necessarily about its *authenticity* or *accuracy*.

-Orcfax was intentionally designed as a [second-generation oracle](solution-overview) service that addresses multiple layers of the oracle problem in a more comprehensive way.
+Orcfax has been, and continues to be, intentionally designed to addresses the multiple layers of the oracle problem and to do so in a more comprehensive way than eny other oracle service.

 ## What is the real world?